 Sometimes, a painful swollen patch on the scalp that may blister or ooze pus (kerion)

 How do doctors tell if I have scalp ringworm?

 Doctors can often tell it's scalp ringworm by looking at it.
 They'll sometimes pluck a hair from your head and take a small scraping of skin to look at under a microscope.
-They may look at your scalp with a UV light, because ringworm glows under UV light and other rashes don't.
+They may look at your scalp with an ultraviolet (UV) light, because ringworm glows under UV light and other rashes don't.